suned/serum/README.md

     threading.Thread(target=worker_without_environment()).start()
     threading.Thread(target=worker_with_environment()).start()
 ```
-`serum` has support for injecting mocks in unittests using the `mock` utility
+`serum` has support for injecting `MagicMock`s from the builtin
+`unittest.mock` library in unittests using the `mock` utility
-function.
-The `mock` is only usable inside an an environment context.
+function. `mock` is only usable inside an an environment context.
 Mocks are reset
 when the environment context is closed.
 ```python
 from serum import mock